ginkof/Python_Green_Thumb_Image_Recognition_and_Classification_of_Vegetables/README.md

 Previously, we built up our own deep learning model trained on only two classes.
 In order to increase the accuracy, we used a different [dataset](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset) with a larger number of training images.
 For details see the related [notebook](https://github.com/ginkof/Python_Green_Thumb_Image_Recognition_and_Classification_of_Vegetables/blob/main/notebooks/dl_2classes.ipynb).

-### Outlook
-* Add text to speech option for listening to the text parts of the app
-* Increase the number of classes within the vegetable category and/or other categories (like fruits)
-* Add personalized text generation

 ### Resources